Huainanzi: Major influences

-The book
+The work

 Scholars are reasonably certain regarding the date of composition for the Huainanzi.
 Both the Book of Han and Records of the Grand Historian record that when Liu An paid a state visit to his nephew the Emperor Wu of Han in 139 BC, he presented a copy of his "recently completed" book in twenty-one chapters.
 Recent research shows that Chapters 1, 2, and 21 of the Huainanzi were performed at the imperial court.

 The Huainanzi is an eclectic compilation of chapters or essays that range across topics of religion, history, astronomy, geography, philosophy, science, metaphysics, nature, and politics.
 It discusses many pre-Han schools of thought, especially the Huang–Lao form of religious Daoism, and contains more than 800 quotations from Chinese classics.
-The textual diversity is apparent from the chapter titles (tr.
-Le Blanc, 1985, 15–16):
+The textual diversity is apparent from the chapter titles, listed under the table of contents (tr.
+Le Blanc, 1985, 15–16).

-Some Huainanzi passages are philosophically significant, for instance, this combination of Five Phases and Daoist themes.
+Some passages are philosophically significant, with one example combining Five Phase and Daoist themes.